 It is also important to consider the UPF rating, as well as the UPF fabric.
 Generally, the higher the UPF rating (40 to 50+), the better it is at protecting you from UV rays.

 Important to remember that there’s no point in choosing any fabrics that are rated below UPF 15.
-At this level of sun blocking since these aren’t considered UV-protective.
+At this level of sun blocking these aren’t considered UV-protective.
 A garment that comes to mind is an old favorite white tee shirt.
 These are just asking for a sunburn through the shirt.

 Those 7 Basics For Your Sun Blocking Garments for Winter